Mixed Methods Research Plan

 Phase 2: Independent Analysis

-A priori coding of qualitative data through the Pedagogical Friction lens.
-Descriptive analysis, disaggregation, and cross-tabulation of quantitative data.
+Descriptive and thematic qualitative analysis through the Pedagogical Friction lens, with descriptive analysis, disaggregation, and cautious cross-tabulation of quantitative data.

 Phase 3: Integration

-Joint displays comparing qualitative themes with quantitative patterns, documenting convergence and divergence between student experience and teacher observation.
+Joint displays comparing qualitative themes with quantitative patterns, documenting convergence, expansion, and divergence across educator sensemaking, institutional conditions, learner retrospection, and secondary indicators.

 Phase 4: AI Comparison

-Administering the same instruments to AI platforms to conduct a structured comparison between human and AI discourse.
+Administering selected prompts to AI platforms as a bounded artifact comparison between situated human pedagogical reasoning and decontextualized synthetic discourse.

 Matched Participant Pairs